 “Who owns your data?”
 (Hint: it’s you).

 We currently live in an era of unprecedented digital tracking, with our online data acting as an unofficial currency.
 In a sense, we “pay” with our personal information to access the goods and services we want.
-At Argyle, we see the future differently.
+At Argyle, we see the future of data privacy differently.

 For example, if I Google something - a term now synonymous with “search” in our daily lexicon – I assume that Google is providing the best possible search results.
 What I may not be aware of is that my Google search results are likely different from yours, and yours are likely different from the people in your household.

 Well, because every time you initiate a search or visit a website, Google (and many other sites) are building a digital history of you, mapping out your personality, interests, income, and much more.
 This data-generated profile is then used to inform your individual results, the assumption being that a more tailored experience is better for users.